Ensemble-learning error mitigation for variational quantum shallow-circuit classifiers: INTRODUCTION

 \section{INTRODUCTION}

 Machine learning, as a method in which computers learn patterns within data, has revolutionized almost all aspects of our lives~\cite{mitchell_machine_1997}.
 Classification algorithms are among the most important types of machine learning tasks with a wide range of applications in finance, business, industry, marketing, and scientific research~\cite{Review_classification,zhang_review_2014}.
 In these algorithms, all data are divided into a few discrete classes that contain elements with certain common features.
-So far, numerous classification algorithms have been developed, such as logistic regression~\cite{cramer_early_2004,tolles_logistic_2016}, decision trees~\cite{quinlan_induction_1986}, $k$-nearest neighbors~\cite{1053964}, support vector machines~\cite{cortes_support-vector_1995}, and neural network classifiers~\cite{897072}.
+So far, numerous classification algorithms have been developed, such as logistic regression~\cite{tolles_logistic_2016}, decision trees~\cite{quinlan_induction_1986}, $k$-nearest neighbors~\cite{1053964}, support vector machines~\cite{cortes_support-vector_1995}, and neural network classifiers~\cite{897072}.
 The sophistication that big data brings to the training process may decrease the accuracy of algorithms.
 To overcome this, one can adopt ensemble-learning methods in which several classifiers are combined to make a stronger one with higher prediction accuracy.
-The most prominent ensemble-learning methods are Bootstrap Aggregating (Bagging)~\cite{breiman_bagging_1996} and Adaptive Boosting (AdaBoost)~\cite{freund_desicion-theoretic_1995,hastie_multi-class_2009}.
+The most prominent ensemble-learning methods are Bootstrap Aggregating (Bagging)~\cite{breiman_bagging_1996} and Adaptive Boosting (AdaBoost)~\cite{freund_desicion-theoretic_1995,hastie_multi-class_2009} which have been developed in classical machine learning context.